5 simple steps to protect your email from cyber threats

 Step 4: Have strong and secure passwords

-• To remember or generate passwords, use a password management program or application such as LastPass , Keeper or Kaspersky Password Manage ;
+• To remember or generate passwords, use a password management program or application such as Lastpass , Keeper or Kaspersky Password Manage ;

-Step 5: Be alert to existing frauds
+Step 5: Stay alert to existing frauds

-How can I identify a fake email?
+How to be able to identify a fake email?

 Conclusion